Top of page

 The lymphatic system

 Lymphoma is a type of blood cancer that develops in your lymphatic system.
 The lymphatic system is a network of tubes and tissues that runs throughout your body.
-This information is about the different parts of the lymphatic system and what they do.

 On this page